 Tooltip

 Use tooltip to display clarifying information on hover/focus.
 We recommend using tooltips when trying to provide the user additional context/details.
+You can also pass in a list of strings to create multi-line tooltips for TileData.

 import { Flex, TileData } from 'gestalt';